cortex-lab/Suite2P/registers2p/Readme.md

 Arrow keys: When user-imported centroid targets are selected this will nudge them around the image

-Left-click (left-display): lick once to open a lasso tool to select user-imported target centroids (if present).
+Left-click (left-display): click once to open a lasso tool to select user-imported target centroids (if present).
 The cursor will switch to a cross-hair.
 Subsequently click and drag to define the lasso area around targets you want to select.
 Double-click to finish defining area.
 Selected targets within the area will turn from red to yellow.
 Subsequent clicks and drags will move targets around.
 Hit Enter to de-select targets and leave them where you have dragged them.

 Left-click (right-display): toggle the overlap state of selected ROIs that have >0 pixel overlap with each other.